yuchen-sh/Network-Digital-Twin/README.md

 ## Introduction:
-This is a repository for the development of the 60 GHz mmWave wireless LAN (IEEE 802.11ad/ay) in network simulator ns-3.
-This repository is based on [Wigig Tools](https://github.com/wigig-tools/wigig-module).
+This is a repository for the development of next-generation wireless network (mmWave, 5G/6G) in network simulator ns-3.

 ## Features:
-In addition to IEEE 802.11ad/ay features as in original Wigig module, this version supports the following new features:
+This initial version supports the following new features:

+1. Accurate environment mapping and mirroring model.
 1. Cuboid-based obstacle model (including both furniture-type obstacles and human obstacles).
-1. Accurate Line-of-Sight determination function.
+1. Accurate network attributes (e.g., signal strength} determination function.
-1. Different mmWave-specific channel models.
+1. Different wireless channel models.
-1. Add TGad evaluation examples.
+1. Indoor WLAN digital twin examples.
-1. Support for multiple access point / reflector configurations (under development and continue to update).
+1. Support for emulation with physical LAN and network digital twin evolution (under development and continue to update).